Entire home

 Porthmadog

 Located in Porthmadog, this cottage is in the mountains and on the waterfront.
 The area's natural beauty can be seen at Eryri National Park and Yr Wyddfa.
-Traveling with kids?
-Consider Ffestiniog & Welsh Highland Railways and Hufenfa'r Castell.
-Discover the area's water adventures with windsurfing and rafting nearby, or enjoy the great outdoors with mountain biking and cycling.
+Travelling with kids?
+Consider Y Ganolfan Arts Centre and Ffestiniog & Welsh Highland Railways.
+Discover the area's water adventures with windsurfing and rafting nearby, or enjoy the great outdoors with mountain climbing and cycling.

 Borth-y-Gest, Wales